davidtkeane/Python-Voice-Chat-with-ChatGPT-CLI/README.md

 1. Clone or download this repository.
 This will work for all platforms.
 2. Install the required modules by running `pip install -r requirements.txt`.
-💡  Just remove the following module to install on either Windows or Linux.
+💡  Just use the following module to install on either Windows or Linux.
 💡  The module SpeechRecognition for Windows and speech_recognition is for Linux
 💡  pip install PyAudio & pip install SpeechRecognition for Windows.
 3. Make sure you have an OpenAI API key.
 If you don't have one, go to [https://beta.openai.com/signup/](https://beta.openai.com/signup/) to sign up for early access and get an API key.